 The Title IX Coordinator is responsible for coordinating the College’s implementation of supportive measures.

-Prior to initiating or completing the Resolution Process in response to a formal complaint, or in the absence of a formal complaint, the College may remove a respondent from the College’s education program or activity on an emergency basis.
-Where the alleged conduct, if proven, would constitute sexual harassment as defined under Title IX, the College will effectuate an emergency removal only where the College has determined, based on an individual safety and risk analysis, that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.
+Prior to initiating or completing the Grievance Procedures in response to a formal complaint, described in Section VII below, or in the absence of a formal complaint, the College may remove a respondent from the College’s education program or activity on an emergency basis.
+Where the alleged conduct, if proven, would constitute sexual harassment as defined under Title IX, the College will effectuate an emergency removal only where the College has determined, based on an individualized safety and risk analysis, that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.
 In such cases, the College will provide the respondent with notice and an opportunity to challenge the decision immediately following the removal.

-In addition, the College may place an employee on administrative leave during the pendency of the Resolution Process in response to a formal complaint.
+In addition, the College may place an employee on administrative leave during the pendency of the Grievance Procedures in response to a formal complaint.

-Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act,” 20 U.S.C.
-1092(f)), the College will issue timely warnings to the campus community about crimes that have already occurred but may continue to pose a serious or ongoing threat to students and employees.
+Pursuant to the Jeanne Clery Campus Safety Act (“Clery Act”), the College will issue timely warnings to the campus community about crimes that have already occurred but that may continue to pose a serious or ongoing threat to students and employees.
 The Clery Act also requires the College to maintain a public crime log and publish an Annual Security Report (“ASR”) available to all current students and employees.
 The ASR documents three calendar years of select campus crime statistics (including statistics regarding incidents of dating violence, domestic violence, and stalking), security policies and procedures, and information on the basic rights guaranteed to victims of sexual assault.

-The College as it deems appropriate may extend the time provided in this Resolution Process to comply with a requirement and may postpone the scheduled date for any proceeding, meeting, or hearing, provided that the extended deadline or postponed date would not exceed a time limit required by law.
-Any extension of postponement will be provided on an equal basis to both parties.
+The College, as it deems appropriate, may extend the timeframes provided in the Grievance Process and may postpone the scheduled date for any proceeding, meeting, or hearing, provided that the extended deadline or postponed date would not exceed a time limit required by law.
+If the College grants one party’s request for an extension or postponement, that extension or postponement will be made available on an equal basis to both parties.

-Within 10 College business days after signing a formal complaint or receiving a formal complaint filed by a complainant, the Title IX Coordinator will provide written notice to the parties who are known of the following:
+Within ten (10) College business days after signing a formal complaint or receiving a formal complaint filed by a complainant, the Title IX Coordinator will provide written notice to the parties who are known of the following:

-If during the course of an investigation, the College decides to investigate allegations that are not included in the initial written notice of allegations, the Title IX Coordinator will provide subsequent written notice of the additional allegations to all known parties.
+If, during the course of an investigation, the College decides to investigate allegations that are not included in the initial written notice of allegation, the Title IX Coordinator will provide subsequent written notice of the additional allegations to all known parties.

-At any time after receiving the initial notice of allegations, and prior to a determination regarding responsibility being reached, the complainant and respondent may request to participate in an informal resolution process.
-Informal resolution will only occur with both parties’ voluntary, written consent and with approval of the College.
-At any time prior to agreeing to a resolution, any party will have the right to withdraw from the informal resolution process and resume the formal investigation and resolution process with respect to the formal complaint.
+At any time after receiving the initial notice of allegations (See Section A above), and prior to a determination regarding responsibility being reached, the complainant and respondent may request to participate in an informal resolution process.
+Informal resolution will only occur with both parties’ voluntary, written consent.
+At any time prior to agreeing to a resolution, any party will heat the right to withdraw from the informal resolution process and resume the Grievance Process with respect to the formal complaint.

-The College does not permit informal resolution in cases involving alleged sexual harassment, sexual violence, domestic violence, dating violence or stalking by a College employee toward a student.
+The College does not permit informal resolution in cases involving alleged sexual harassment, sexual violence, domestic violence, dating violence or stalking by a College employee toward a students.

 The Title IX Coordinator may consolidate formal complaints as to allegations against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual misconduct arise out of the same facts or circumstances.